J-1 Visa Sports Jobs

 Use Migrate Mate to find J-1-aligned sports roles

 Filter by exchange visitor-compatible employers across coaching, athletic training, sports operations, and performance analysis functions.
-Migrate Mate surfaces roles at organizations already familiar with hosting international candidates, reducing back-and-forth with employers new to the J-1 process.
+Migrate Mate surfaces roles at organizations already familiar with hosting international candidates, reducing back-and-forth with employers new to the J-1 visa process.

 Get your training plan signed before DS-2019 issuance